tjpoo92/goodreads-clone/README.md

 #### Additional Notes:
 The base of this project started from a blog post ([not the blog post I read but it’s a good representation](https://www.vice.com/en/article/ev3qw7/how-to-quit-apple-microsoft-google-facebook-amazon)) I read about disconnecting yourself from the big technology companies such as Amazon and Google and how difficult it was to do so since they’re so ingrained into our daily lives.

 After reading that blog post, I started slowly switching my own habits.
 I started using alternatives to many Google and Amazon products such as Proton Mail (Gmail), HERE WeGo (Google Maps), DropBox (Google Drive), and Musicolet (Amazon Music, Google Music), however I was struggling to find a good app to replace GoodReads, which is owned by Amazon.

-So, I decided to start trying to build my own and this is my very first iteration of that.
-This is currently the second iteration of my front-end and I’ve started laying the foundation for creating my own [back-end](https://github.com/tjpoo92/readradar) as well.
+So, I decided to start trying to build my own and this is my second iteration of my front-end and I’ve started laying the foundation for creating my own [back-end](https://github.com/tjpoo92/readradar) as well.